 What is Internal Trade?

-For instance: Goods purchased from the nearby market, retail store, mall, fair, exhibition, door-to-door salesman or online via Amazon, Flipkart, Grofers, etc.
+For instance: Goods purchased from the nearby market, retail store, mall, fair, exhibition, door-to-door salesman, or online via Amazon, Flipkart, Grofers, etc.

-Characteristics of Internal Trade
+Features of Internal Trade

 - Payment: Money is to be paid and received in the home country, and that too in the country’s legal tender.
-Hence, the consideration for such purchase is to be made in the national currency or through the national banking system.
+Hence, the consideration for such purchases is to be made in the national currency or through the national banking system.

-Classification of Internal Trade
+Types of Internal Trade